 Taking a page from enterprise Wi-Fi networks, which have long had to accommodate many devices with different needs, companies like Qualcomm (which bought Atheros and Killer Networking) and Comcast (which bought PowerCloud Networks) join startups that are rolling out products and services that make Wi-Fi better.

 These changes are happening on two fronts.
 The first is better coverage through mesh networks or easier-to-add access points.
 The second is by offering network based services such as security or parental controls through Wi-Fi routers.
-For example, the new Eero routers offer both better coverage through a mesh network as well as an optional $10-a-month-service that adds granular parental controls like ensuring Google Safe Search is on for a subset of devices and a new device security plan.
+For example, the new Eero routers offer both better coverage through a mesh network as well as an optional $10-a-month-service that adds granular parental controls like ensuring Google Safe Search is on for a subset of devices and a new device security plan this is a great thing to have if you have children as it allows you to stop them from accessing pornography websites like Tube V without hovering over them every minute of the day.

 I think there is another shift coming.
 Instead of buying access points or fancy routers, we’re going to see Wi-Fi and services embedded in more things.
 Your connected television or a personal assistant might have a Wi-Fi extender built in.
 I’ve already talked to a big-name vendor that is exploring this idea and there’s a light switch company called Nuro Technologies that has embedded a Wi-Fi repeater into every one of its switches to ensure the best coverage.